-For better of for worse, there are 26 Wal-Marts located throughout South Florida (according to CityData, there are 12 Wal-Mart stores serving Broward County, with another 6 in Miami-Dade County and 8 in PalmBeach County).
-And most of us shop there for all sorts of things, from food and groceries to filling a prescription or stocking up on gardening supplies.
+For better or for worse, there are 30 Walmarts located throughout South Florida (according to CityData, there are 16 Walmart stores serving Broward County, with another 6 in Miami-Dade County and 8 in PalmBeach County).
+And most of us shop there for all sorts of items, from food and groceries to filling a prescription or stocking up on gardening supplies.

-Which means, a lot of slip and fall claims are filed each year in South Florida against Wal-Mart, a company well versed in Florida’s premises liability law.
+This means, a lot of slip and fall claims are filed each year in South Florida against Walmart, a company well versed in Florida’s premises liability law.
 So well versed, that it is usually difficult to get the company to pay a fair settlement to an injury victim.

 In Florida, we have a law that makes it somewhat difficult for someone who was hurt in a slip and fall at a store to get their damages claim paid by the business owner.
 This is because the injury victim has the burden of providing evidence that a store like Walmart had knowledge of a dangerous condition before it is required to compensate a slip and fall victim.

 (1) If a person slips and falls on a transitory foreign substance in a business establishment, the injured person must prove that the business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.
 Constructive knowledge may be proven by circumstantial evidence showing that: